bgpkit/bgpkit-broker-backend/src/bin/api/README.md

-# Billboard API
+# BGPKIT Broker API

-Billboard API accesses backend database and provides API endpoints for searching BGP data files.
+BGPKIT Broker API accesses backend database and provides API endpoints for searching BGP data files.

 ## Design

-`actix-web` is the web-framework of choice for billboard-api.
+`actix-web` is the web-framework of choice for bgpkit-broker-api.
 It is known for speed and provides great integration with `diesel` (our database ORM library).
 Other frameworks like `Rocket` could also be a good choice that we might explore in the future.